Amanda Knox's ex-boyfriend say they Skype, had nervous reunion

 The half-naked body of her roommate, Briton Meredith Kercher, was found with 40 stab wounds and a deep gash in her throat in the apartment she shared with Knox in Perugia, Italy.

-In a case avidly covered by the media around the world, Knox, 25, and Sollecito were convicted of her murder in 2009 in what prosecutors called a drug-fueled sexual assault.
+In a case avidly covered by the media around the world, Knox, 25, and Sollecito were convicted of her murder in 2009 in what prosecutors called a drug-fuelled sexual assault.

 Knox's family and supporters campaigned for her release and an Italian appeals court overturned the convictions for Knox and Sollecito in 2011 after independent forensic experts said police had badly botched the investigation.